Louismac/dorothy/README.md

 - **Start Simple**: Begin with basic shapes and gradually add complexity
 - **Use Live Coding**: Enable hot-reloading for faster iteration ([see example](examples/livecode/))
 - **Layer Effects**: Use `dot.get_layer()` for transparency and complex compositions
-- **Optimize for Performance**: Dorothy handles 60fps, but complex drawings may need optimization
+- **Optimise for Performance**: Complex drawings may need optimisation
 - **Debug Visually**: Use `annotate=True` on shapes to see coordinates

 ---